An Introduction to Robots in Quorum

 - Connect the robot to the computer.

-- Press the build button in NetBeans (or press F11) to send the program to the robot.
+- Press the build button in Quorum Studio (or press COMMAND + B or CTRL + B) to send the program to the robot.

 - On the robot, navigate to the main menu and select "Programs".